Approaching human 3D shape perception with neurally mappable models: Results

 The specific 3D neural field we use here is a 3D Light Field Network (3D-LFN) \cite{sitzmann2021lfns}.
 Light fields are an idealized representation that captures the color of rays of light passing through every possible position in a scene at every possible orientation.
 A 3D-LFN instantiates this idea in a neural network by mapping from coordinates defining a ray through a volume to the RGB value of that ray.
 The mapping is implemented as a multi-layer perceptron (MLP), and once trained the weights of the MLP define the 3D light field, and thus the 3D shape, for a given object.

 The flow of information through 3D-LFNs, during both training and inference, follows three steps (Fig 2a): 1.)
 Infer a set of shape latents (256D) from an RGB image, 2.)
 Map from shape latents to the neural field weights, 3.)
-Given a camera position, query rays from the neural field to render out an image of from that camera position.
+Given a camera position, query rays from the neural field to render out an image.
 To infer shape latents from images (1), an RGB image is encoded using a CNN (resnet50) and 256D shape latents are linearly read out from the last convolutional layer.
-To map from latents to the neural field weights (2), a hypernetwork (a neural network trained to output the weights of another neural network) implemented as an autodecoder (maps from a low dimensional latent space, here shape latents, to some output, here neural field weights) is used.
+To map from latents to the neural field weights (2), a hypernetwork (a neural network trained to output the weights of another neural network) implemented using a series of two-layer MLPs with ReLU activation functions.
 The neural field itself is implemented as an eight-layer MLP with ReLU activation functions.
 The inputs to the field are coordinates defining a ray that passes through the space encoded by the field, and the output is the RGB value of the queried ray.
 To render the output image (3), a camera position and image plane are defined, and rays that pass from the camera through the image plane are sampled.
 The coordinates defining each ray are passed into the neural field, and the returned RGB value becomes the RGB value in the rendered image at the point where that ray intersects the image plane.

 During training, the 3D-LFN is optimized end-to-end using a 3D multi-view learning objective.
 The input image depicts an object from one viewpoint, and the model’s objective is to render the same object from a different viewpoint defined by a camera matrix.
 The rendered image is compared to the ground-truth image of the object from the new viewpoint, and mean-squared-error between the rendered and ground-truth images provides the loss used to update network’s weights.
 The loss is backpropogated through the weights of the hypernetwork and CNN encoder.
 The CNN encoder is not pretrained, and its weights are entirely learned in tandem with the 3D-NF.
 During inference for test images, the latents and weights defining the 3D-LFN MLP are computed via a single feedforward pass through the model.
 Camera matrices can then be provided to render out the new object from the specified viewpoints, but the 3D-LFN latents and weights feature-spaces are computed without needing camera matrices.